 Home of Prince Spaghetti, Lowell, Massachusetts

 In 1912, in the North End of Boston, three immigrants from Sicily began making spaghetti and sold it to customers.
-Business was so fantastic that they needed more space, so in 1941 they moved to Prince Street in Lowell.
+The business was so fantastic that they needed more space, so in 1941 they moved to Prince Street in Lowell.
 In 1987 the company was sold to Borden, Inc., whose headquarters are in Ohio.

 The stipulation between Borden and Prince was that nothing would change for ten years; no major changes and no layoffs.
-It was one huge family, mostly of hard working Portuguese employees, many who worked there 30-40 or more years on one of the three shifts.
+It was one huge family, mostly of hard-working Portuguese employees, many who worked there 30-40 or more years on one of the three shifts.
 When I began working there, into the 8th year of being owned by Borden.

 It came to no huge surprise, that when the 10 years was up, Borden had no need for Lowell's plant, but they wanted the name.
 They had other plants, incl. one in St. Louis.
 Word of our closing spread like wildfire, I received phone calls from the press, and everybody wanted to know all the details.